 Payroll Services is responsible for paying 1,200 weekly employees, 15,000 biweekly employees, 5,000 Fire and Police Retirees, and seasonal employees including 5,000 - 7,000 Youthworks employees.
 The Payroll Service is also responsible for ensuring that proper internal controls exist over the payroll process, coordinating quarterly payroll tax reporting, coordinating garnishment processing, reconciling payroll bank accounts, and coordinating year-end processing of W-2's and 1099's.
 In Fiscal 2013, this service aims to reduce the number of off cycle checks from 2,628 in Fiscal 2011 to 2,500.
-The General Fund recommendation for Fiscal 2013 is \$3 million, a decrease of \$149,228 or 5% below the current level of service.
-The Fiscal 2013 recommendation reflects savings from shifting all City employees to a twice a month pay cycle.
+The General Fund recommendation for Fiscal 2013 is \$3.3 million, an increase of \$72,701 or 2.3% above the current level of service.

-704. Accounting Operations
+704. Accounting Operations Department of Finance

-General Fund- \$1,240,516
+General Fund- \$1,304,298

 The Accounting Operations service provides accounting and reporting services for the City of Baltimore.
 The service is responsible for ensuring that proper internal controls are in place for processing financial transactions and that these transactions and reports are recorded and prepared in accordance with Generally Accepted Accounting Principles (GAAP) as set forth by the Government Accounting Standards Board (GASB).
 Financial transactions are recorded and reports are prepared and generated using the City's financial system, CityDynamics.
 In Fiscal 2013, the Bureau expects to oversee 2,400,000 financial transactions.
 The service also plans to track a new performance measure regarding customer service.
 The service aims to have 80% of customers satisfied with accounting service in Fiscal 2013.
-The General Fund recommendation for Fiscal 2013 is \$1.2 million, an increase of \$2,481 or 0.2% above the current level of service.
+The General Fund recommendation for Fiscal 2013 is \$1.3 million, an increase of \$66,263 or 5.4% above the current level of service.
 The Fiscal 2013 recommendation will allow for maintenance of current services.